-Responsiveness to Overarching Challenges
+• Responsiveness to Overarching Challenges and Focus Areas

-How well the proposed research project(s) address one of the PCRP overarching challenges.
+How well the proposed research project(s) address at least one of the PCRP focus areas and one of the PCRP overarching challenges.

 Budget

 • Whether the budget is appropriate for the proposed research and within the limitations of this Program Announcement/Funding Opportunity.